Richard Pevear and Larissa Volokhonsky

-Richard Pevear
+Pevear

-Richard Pevear was born in Waltham, Massachusetts, on 21 April 1943.
+Pevear was born in Waltham, Massachusetts, on 21 April 1943.
 Pevear earned a B.A. degree from Allegheny College in 1964, and a M.A. degree from the University of Virginia in 1965.
 He has taught at the University of New Hampshire, The Cooper Union, Mount Holyoke College, Columbia University, and the University of Iowa.
 In 1998, he joined the faculty of the American University of Paris (AUP), where he taught courses in Russian literature and translation.
 In 2007, he was named Distinguished Professor of Comparative Literature at AUP, and in 2009 he became Distinguished Professor Emeritus.
 Besides translating Russian classics, Pevear also translated from the French (Alexandre Dumas, Yves Bonnefoy, Jean Starobinski), Italian (Alberto Savinio), Spanish, and Greek (Aias, by Sophocles, in collaboration with Herbert Golder).
 He is also the author of two books of poems (Night Talk and Other Poems, and Exchanges).
-Pevear is mostly known for his work in collaboration with Larissa Volokhonsky on translation of Russian classics.
+Pevear is mostly known for his work in collaboration with Volokhonsky on translations of Russian classics.

-Larissa Volokhonsky
+Volokhonsky

-Larissa Volokhonsky (Лариса Волохонская) was born into a Jewish family in Leningrad, now St. Petersburg, on 1 October 1945.
+Volokhonsky (Лариса Волохонская) was born into a Jewish family in Leningrad, now St. Petersburg, on the first of October 1945.
 After graduating from Leningrad State University with a degree in mathematical linguistics, she worked in the Institute of Marine Biology (Vladivostok) and travelled extensively in Sakhalin Island and Kamchatka (1968–1973).
 Volokhonsky emigrated to Israel in 1973, where she lived for two years.
 Having moved to the United States in 1975, she studied at Yale Divinity School (1977–1979) and at St Vladimir's Orthodox Theological Seminary (1979–1981), where her professors were the Orthodox theologians Alexander Schmemann and John Meyendorff.
 She completed her studies of theology with the diploma of Master of Divinity from Yale University.
-She began collaboration with her husband Richard Pevear in 1985.
-Larissa Volokhonsky translated from English into Russian "For the Life of the World" by Alexander Schmemann (RBR, Inc, 1982) and "Introduction to Patristic Theology" by John Meyendorff (RBR, Inc, 1981) Both translations are still in print in Russia.
-Together with Richard Pevear she translated into English some poetry and prose by her brother, Anri Volokhonsky (published in: Modern Poetry in Translation, New series.
+She began collaboration with her husband Pevear in 1985.
+Volokhonsky translated from English into Russian For the Life of the World by Alexander Schmemann (RBR, Inc, 1982) and Introduction to Patristic Theology by John Meyendorff (RBR, Inc, 1981).
+Both translations are still in print in Russia.
+Together with Pevear she translated into English some poetry and prose by her brother, Anri Volokhonsky (published in: Modern Poetry in Translation, New series.
 Ed.
 Daniel Weissbort.
 Vol 10, Winter 196, Grand Street, Spring 1989, ed.
 Ben Sonnenberg).
-Together with Emily Grossholz, she translated several poems by Olga Sedakova (Hudson Review, Vol. 61, Issue 4, Winter 2009).
-Volokhonsky is mostly known for her work in collaboration with Richard Pevear on translation of Russian classics.
+Together with Emily Grosholz, she translated several poems by Olga Sedakova (The Hudson Review, Vol. 61, Issue 4, Winter 2009).
+Volokhonsky is mostly known for her work in collaboration with Pevear on the translation of Russian classics.